aryanyadav10/Vena-Assignments/README.md

-# Vena Assignment
+# Vena Assignments

-Completed the java sheet and banking project.
+Assignment1 - Completed the oops sheet and banking project.
+Assignment2 - Completed the colelctions sheet and university assignment.